Senator Claude Carignan, P.C.

 - Personal Website: http://www.claudecarignan.ca/

-The Honourable Claude Carignan, P.C., has been Leader of the Opposition in the Senate since November 2015.
-He is currently a member of the Standing Senate Committee on National Security and Defence.
+The Honourable Claude Carignan, P.C., was Leader of the Opposition from November 2015 to March 2017.
+He sits on the Senate Standing Committee on National Security and Defence and on the Senate Standing Committee on Banking, Trade and Commerce.
 He is also a member of the Privy Council.

 Prior to his current position, in August 2013, Claude Carignan was appointed by the Prime Minister of Canada to the position of Leader of the Government in the Senate and was also named a member of Cabinet.